fwew/discord-bot/README.md

 go build ./...
 ```

+### Config
 The discord bot token has to be placed in conf.json.
 Just copy the conf.json.example as conf.json and place your token as value of the token field.

 After these steps you have an executable, that can be run directly, for the operating system your currently on.

 To run the Bot correctly, you have to put the `dictionary.txt` file in one of the following directories:
 - `.` (next to the executable)
 - `./.fwew/` (into a .fwew directory, next to the executable)